bcgov/ols-geocoder/BCAddressExchangeSchema.md

 Buildings, complexes, outdoor areas, and any other site that can be assigned an address can also have its own footprint.

+In all examples, attributes that are null are not shown.
+The full address exchange schema is the last section in this document.

 ## Example 1 - A house with a single civic number and no units
 37 Olympia Ave, Victoria, BC